-2. The respondent was endorsed in the November 2023 election by the Wichita Falls Professional Fire Fighters Association ("the Association").
-The Association controls and operates the Wichita Falls Fire PAC ("the PAC"), a general-purpose committee.

-- 3. On August 29, 2023, members of the Association conducted interviews with the respondent and other candidates to determine which candidates to endorse.
+- 6. The respondent was endorsed in the November 2023 election by the Wichita Falls Professional Fire Fighters Association ("the Association").
+The Association controls and operates the Wichita Falls Fire PAC ("the PAC"), a general-purpose committee. - 7.
+On August 29, 2023, members of the Association conducted interviews with the respondent and other candidates to determine which candidates to endorse.
 On September 4, 2023, the Association, along with the Wichita Falls Police Officers Association, announced that they were endorsing the respondent and three other candidates.
 The Association and its PAC hired a political consultant to engage in a political advertising campaign in support of the four endorsed candidates.
-The respondent used the same political consultant as the Association and the PAC. - 4.
+The respondent used a printing company that is owned by the same consultant who was hired by the PAC and Association. - 8.
 The complaint included copies of various political advertisements that were paid for and distributed by the PAC in support of the four candidates, including yard signs, fliers, and social media posts.
 Some of the political advertisements included each candidate's name and picture.
-The complaint also alleged that the respondent appeared in a political advertising video that was paid for by the PAC and broadcast by television.
-The respondent did not disclose receiving any in-kind contributions from the PAC in his campaign finance reports. - 5.
+The respondent did not disclose receiving any in-kind contributions from the PAC in his campaign finance reports.
+The PAC did not provide written notice of the expenditures to the respondent within the period covered by the 30-day pre-election report. - 9.
 The PAC identified the four candidates in its campaign finance reports as candidates that were supported by the PAC.
 The PAC disclosed in its 30-day pre-election report filed October 10, 2023, a \$61,200 political expenditure to the political consultant for "Campaign data and direct mail."
 The PAC did not indicate that the expenditure was made as a direct campaign expenditure.
-The PAC did not provide written notice of the expenditures to the respondent within the period covered by the 30-day pre-election report. - 6.
-In response to the complaint, the respondent stated that his prior consent or approval was not sought for any of the printed political advertising, and that at no time did he receive written notice from the PAC that it had made in-kind contributions to his campaign.
-The respondent also provided a sworn statement from the political consultant, in which the consultant swore that he did not make any expenditure on behalf of the Association or the PAC with the prior consent or approval of any candidate.
-However, the respondent did state that, on September 4, 2023, he was notified that the Association was endorsing him, and on September 28, 2023, he was made aware that the PAC was going to provide political advertising in support of his campaign.
-Further, the respondent acknowledged that on October 5, 2023, he participated in recording an endorsement video that was paid for by the PAC. - 7.
-In response to discovery requests, the respondent stated that his only involvement in the creation and distribution of the printed political advertising was providing to the consultant on August 30, 2023, a campaign photo and his contact information to be shared with the PAC.
-The respondent provided copies of text message and email communications with the consultant, the president of the Association, and the three other endorsed candidates.
-One of the emails dated September 28, 2023 was sent from the consultant to the respondent and two other candidates, with the president of the Association copied, in which the candidates were notified that the PAC was endorsing their campaigns and that they would be receiving signs.
-On September 29, 2023, the consultant emailed the respondent a script for the endorsement video, which included a disclosure statement stating, "political advertising paid for by Wichita Falls Fire PAC."
-Another email dated October 9, 2023 was sent from the consultant to the respondent and another candidate, in which the consultant stated that he could drop off "poll working/walking cards" that had been supplied by the firefighters.
-Aside from the endorsement video script, the evidence did not show that the respondent specifically reviewed any of the other political advertising from the PAC or the Association.